 Principle 5.
 Corruption The Project shall not involve, be complicit in or inadvertently contribute to or reinforce corruption or corrupt Projects No The CME does not promote/ or is complicit in direct or indirect corruption.
 Not required Principle 6.1 Labour Rights The Project Developer shall ensure that all employment is in compliance with national labour occupational health and safety laws and with the principles and standards embodied in the ILO fundamental conventions No The VPA does not involve any forced labour and the CME/VPA Implementer ensures that all employment is in compliance with local labour regulations and laws.
 Not required Workers shall be able to establish and join labour organisations No The CME puts no constraints / limitation on employees to form a union.
 Not required 3.
 Working agreements with all individual workers shall be documented and implemented and include: a.
 Working hours (must not exceed 48 hours per week on a regular basis), AND b.
 Duties and tasks, AND c.
 Remuneration (must include provision for payment of overtime), AND d.
-Modalities on health insurance, AND No The CME's policies and employment contracts are compliant with the requirement Not required e.
-Modalities on termination of the contract with provision for voluntary resignation by employee, AND f.
-Provision for annual leave of not less than 10 days per year, not including sick and casual leave.
-4. No child labour is allowed (Exceptions for children working on their families' property requires an Expert Stakeholder opinion) No The CME does not promote / or is complicit in child labour Not required 5.
-The Project Developer shall ensure the use of appropriate equipment, training of workers, documentation and reporting of accidents and incidents, and emergency preparedness and response measures No Not relevant Not required Principle 6.2 Negative Economic Consequences Does the project cause negative economic consequences during and after project No negative economic implementation?
-No consequences are deemed applicable Not required Principle 7.1 Emissions 1.
-Will the Project increase greenhouse gas emissions The VPA reduces GHG emissions over the Baseline Scenario?
-No relative to baseline scenario Not required Principle 7.2 Energy Supply
+Modalities on health insurance, AND No The CME's policies and employment contracts are compliant with the requirement Not required

+No The CME does not promote / or is complicit in child labour Not required

+Not relevant Not required

+INO Not relevant Not required

+1

+No socialista concession

+No applicable Not required

+The VPA reduces GHG emissions

+No relative to baseline scenario Not required

+Principle 7.2 Energy Supply

+e No No Not relevant No negative economic consequences are deemed applicable The VPA reduces GHG emissions

-Will the Project use energy from a local grid or power supply (i.e., not connected to a national or regional grid) or fuel resource (such as wood, biomass) that provides for other local users?
-No The project will reduce fuel resource consumption instead Not required Principle 8.1 Impact on Natural Water Patterns/Flows Will the Project affect the natural or pre-existing pattern of watercourses, ground-water and/or the watershed(s) such as high seasonal flow variability, flooding potential, lack of aquatic connectivity or water scarcity?
+1. Will the Project use energy from a local grid or power supply (i.e., not connected to a national or regional grid) or fuel resource (such as wood, biomass) that The project will reduce fuel provides for other local users?
+Principle 8.1 Impact on Natural Water Patterns/Flow No resource consumption instead Not required 1.
+Will the Project affect the natural or pre-existing pattern of watercourses, ground-water and/or the watershed(s) such as high seasonal flow variability, flooding potential, lack of aquatic connectivity or water scarcity?
 No Not applicable Not required Principle 8.2 Erosion and/or Water Body Instability Could the Project directly or indirectly cause additional erosion and/or water body instability or disrupt the natural pattern of erosion?
 No The VPA shall result in reduction in demand of biomass fuel in the region putting less pressure on forests for deforestation and will hence indirectly avoid erosion associated with tree cutting/felling.
 Not required Principle 9.1 Landscape Modification and Soil Does the Project involve the use of land and soil for production of crops or other products?
 No Not applicable Not required Principle 9.2 Vulnerability to Natural Disaster